Jane Welsh Carlyle: Relationship with Geraldine Jewsbury

 They often had disagreements about common social issues of the era such as the place of men in women's lives and the purpose of women in general.
-Jewsbury wasn't opposed to marriage, but she thought man and woman should be equal in marriage; she didn't witness that with the Carlyles, and criticised the great man for it.
+Jewsbury was not opposed to marriage, but she thought man and woman should be equal in marriage; she did not witness that with the Carlyles, and criticised him for it.
 Jane often tried to set up Jewsbury with suitable bachelors in London.
 However, none of them stuck (Jewsbury never married).

 When they were on good terms, Jane helped Jewsbury with many of her literary works, including two of Jewsbury's most popular novels, Zoe: the History of Two Lives, and The Half Sisters, which Jewsbury wanted to dedicate to her.

 In 1857, Jewsbury became romantically involved with Walter Mantell, and the two women became distant.
 But near the end of her life, when Jane was very ill, the two reconnected.
 When Jane died, Jewsbury spoke of her as "the friend of my heart".

-Virginia Woolf based a 1929 article in the Times Literary Supplement on Jewsbury's letters to Jane Carlyle, later published in ‘'The Second Common Reader'’.
+Virginia Woolf based a 1929 article in the Times Literary Supplement on Jewsbury's letters to Jane Carlyle, later published in The Second Common Reader.
 Their relationship was recognized among their literary peers despite the ups and downs of their friendship.